Wednesday, August 10, 2011

 Martyrdom of Saint Lawrence

-From Images de la vie du Christ et des saints
+From the Images de la vie du Christ et des saints

 Flemish (Hainaut), c.
 1250-1300